pjbgf-archives/gosystract/README.md

 `PATH=$PATH:$GOPATH/bin gosystract`

-> Note that gosystract has a dependency to go tools when working against executable files.
-On those scenarios, ensure they are in your $PATH.
+> Note that gosystract has a dependency to the go tools when working against executable files.
+In that case, ensure that `go` is in your $PATH.

 ## Command-line Usage: